ebabel-eu/music-quiz/README.md

 bower install
 ```

+### config

+There is a template .config.js file you can copy into a config.js file.
+Store your secret keys in that config.js (without initial dot) but never commit it to a repository.

+### SSL

+You will need to setup SSL, either a self signed certificate or a real SSL.
+The paths to your SSL is in your config.js file.

+### Facebook and Decibel

+You also need to setup a Facebook App and signup to the Decibel API.
+Both will issue keys to store in config.js

 ### Sass

 Start the batch process that will watch for changes to the css styles and combine a single screen.css file from Sass.